Many of us are eating too much, and not being active enough. That's why nearly two-thirds of the adult population in England is overweight or obese.

 Most of us are eating and drinking more than we need, and we often think we are more active than we actually are, too.

-It is estimated that the average person eats around 10% more calories than they need every day.
+It's estimated the average adult has between 200 and 300 more calories than they need every day.
 This might not sound much, but over time it will cause significant weight gain.

-If you are overweight or obese, you could be eating over 500 calories more than a person of a healthy weight does every day.
-So it's time to think about where your extra calories are coming from, and to make changes to your diet to reduce the number of calories you consume.
+If you are overweight or obese, you could be eating over 500kcal more than a person of a healthy weight does every day.
+So it's time to think about where your extra calories are coming from and make changes to your diet to reduce the number of calories you consume.

 How you can eat less